2019

 2020 total (so far) £1344

-After the success of her sponsored trek in the Himalayas in 2018 Danielle (our founder and MD) is challenging herself to trek the Perus Inca Trail in 2021.
-5 days of trekking over 52km (and lots and lots of steps).
-Hoping to raise over £3200 for Chestnut Tree House.
+After the success of her sponsored trek in the Himalayas in 2018 Danielle (our founder and MD) is challenging herself to two treks this year;

 If you would like to show your support, you can sponsor her here: https://www.justgiving.com/fundraising/danielle-plowman3